go-gorm/gorm.io/pages/docs/callbacks.md

 title: Callbacks
 ---

+## Object Life Cycle

+Callbacks are functions that are called before or after creation/querying/updating/deletion.

-You could define callback methods to pointer of model struct, it will be called when creating, updating, querying, deleting, if any callback returns an error, gorm will stop future operations and rollback all changes.
+If you have defiend specified methods for a model, it will be called automatically when creating, updating, querying, deleting, and if any callback returns an error, GORM will stop future operations and rollback current transaction.

-## Creating An Object
+## Callbacks

+### Creating an object

 Available Callbacks for creating